Difference Between Debit Note and Credit Note

 Both the debit notes and the credit notes are issued in the situation involving the return or cancellation of goods and services by one party to another, where debit note is issued by the buyer of goods and services if it is returned back to the vendor whereas the credit note is issued by the seller of goods and services if it is returned back to him by the purchaser.

-In today’s business culture, the value of debit note and credit note is unparalleled.
-Since every small business becomes big in almost no time, it’s prudent to understand debit note and credit note clearly.
+In today’s business culture, the value of debit and credit note is unparalleled.
+Since every small business becomes big in almost no time, it’s prudent to understand these notes clearly.

 - Debit note is an official, articulated form of purchase return.
-Through debit note, the buyer intimates the seller that they’re returning some goods that they have bought and mentions the reasons behind it.
+Through it, the buyer intimates the seller that they’re returning some goods that they have bought and mentioned the reasons behind it.

-- In the same manner, credit note is also an official, etched out, written format of stating sales return.
-Through credit note, the seller intimates the buyer that the money for which the debit note is sent is being returned.
+- In the same manner, a credit note is also an official, etched out, written format of stating sales return.
+Through it, the seller intimates the buyer that the money for which the debit note is sent is being returned.

 Debit Note vs Credit Note Infographics

-- Debit note is usually issued by the purchaser and credit note is usually issued by the seller.
-But debit note can be issued by the seller when the buyer erroneously records more and credit note can also be issued by the buyer when the seller undercharges the buyer.
+- The purchaser usually issues a debit note, and the seller usually issues a credit note.
+But debit note can be issued by the seller when the buyer erroneously records more, and the later can also be issued by the buyer when the seller undercharges the buyer.

-- Debit note is issued because the purchaser wants to state that he is overcharged or there are a percentage of defective products included in his purchase.
-Credit note, on the other hand, is issued in return to the debit note stating that the seller would credit the purchaser with the amount which was found defective or which was overcharged.
+- A debit note is issued because the purchaser wants to state that he is overcharged, or there is a percentage of defective products included in his purchase.
+A credit note, on the other hand, is issued in return to the debit note stating that the seller would credit the purchaser with the amount which was found defective or which was overcharged.

 - The debit note doesn’t only affect the purchase return account.
-It may also reduce the purchase amount for error of overcharging.
-Credit note also doesn’t affect only the sales return account.
+It may also reduce the purchase amount for the error of overcharging.
+A credit note also doesn’t affect only the sales return account.
 A credit note can also be issued for erroneously overcharging.